-- Any type of psychological/emotional health concern or life challenge
+- Any type of psychological or emotional health concern or life challenge

-- Treatment for Trauma including Complex PTSD and Developmental/Attachment Trauma
+- Treatment for trauma recovery, including Complex PTSD and developmental or attachment trauma

-- Help to work on communication and emotional roadblocks
+- Help to work on communication or emotional roadblocks

 - Co-existing in a healthy, loving way that reflects your family’s unique values, traits and strengths

 In case you were more curious.

 - I summited over 200 big mountain backcountry peaks in five years between Pemberton and the Rocky Mountains.
 Since moving to Vancouver Island, I found my chill; but can often be found running or walking forest trails.